No end in sight for Ukraine war as Putin hails Victory Day

-ZAPORIZHZHIA, Ukraine (AP) — Russian President Vladimir Putin used a major patriotic holiday Monday to again justify his war in Ukraine but did not declare even a limited victory or signal where the conflict was headed, as his forces continued to pummel targets across the country with few signs of significant progress.
+ZAPORIZHZHIA, Ukraine (AP) — Russian President Vladimir Putin used a major patriotic holiday Monday to again justify his war in Ukraine but did not declare even a limited victory or signal where the conflict was headed, as his forces pressed their offensive with few signs of significant progress.

+But his much-anticipated speech offered no new insights into how he intended to salvage the grinding war — and instead stuck to allegations that Ukraine posed a threat to Russia, even though Moscow's nuclear-armed forces are far superior in numbers and firepower.
+He steered clear of battlefield specifics — failing to mention the potentially pivotal battle for the vital port of Mariupol or even uttering the word "Ukraine."

+Putin has long bristled about NATO's gradual creep eastward, including into former Soviet republics, and sought to justify Russia's invasion of Ukraine before an "inevitable" clash.
+Ukrainian leaders and their Western backers have rejected claims that Kyiv or NATO posed any threat to Russia — but tensions could rise further if Sweden and Finland decide to join the Western alliance, as support for that increases in both countries.

-“The danger was rising by the day,” he said as he surveyed the troops.
+“The danger was rising by the day,” Putin said.
 “Russia has given a pre-emptive response to aggression.
-It was a forced, timely and the only correct decision.”
+It was forced, timely and the only correct decision.”

-Ukrainian leaders and their Western backers have often rejected claims that Kyiv posed any threat to its giant neighbor.
+He also sought to portray the current battle for the eastern region of the Donbas — Moscow's focus after its early failure to sweep across Ukraine and overrun the capital — as a fight on "historic lands" of Russia, part of his wider effort to deny Ukraine's own thousand-year history.
+But even in that region, where some thought Russia would finally see some decisive victories, progress has been slow going.

-Many analysts had suggested Putin might use his speech to declare some sort of limited victory — potentially in the besieged strategic port city of Mariupol — as he looks for an exit from the conflict that has unleashed punishing sanctions from the West and strained Russia’s resources.
+Many analysts had suggested Putin might use his speech to declare some sort of limited victory — potentially in Mariupol — as he looks for an exit from the conflict that has unleashed punishing sanctions from the West and strained Russia’s resources.
 Others suggested he might order a nationwide mobilization to beef up the depleted ranks for an extended conflict.

-There was “nothing significant in Putin’s speech today, but he will need to make a decision regarding mobilization in the coming weeks,” wrote Rob Lee, a senior fellow at the Philadelphia-based Foreign Policy Research Institute, on Twitter.
+Neither was forthcoming.

+Critics said the speech skirted some uncomfortable realities that Putin is facing: With the campaign in Ukraine faltering, he has not asked Russians to accept sacrifices necessary to weather a squeeze of economic sanctions and diplomatic isolation.
+He also left unanswered the looming question of whether Russia will mobilize more forces in the face of significant losses.

+“Without concrete steps to build a new force, Russia can’t fight a long war, and the clock starts ticking on the failure of their army in Ukraine,” tweeted Phillips P. O’Brien, professor of strategic studies at the University of St. Andrews.

 As Putin laid a wreath in Moscow, air raid sirens echoed again in Kyiv, the Ukrainian capital.
 But Ukrainian President Volodymyr Zelenskyy declared in his own Victory Day address that his country would eventually defeat the Russians.